 You’ll need 🅿️ to park at Lintre (route de Sainte-Anne, 74700, Sallanches), and you get here by following signs from ⛪️ the church in Sallanches.
 The first part of the hike takes you up the chemin carrossable, across the Pont de Bellecombe and the Pont de la Flée.
 You’ll get some shade from 🌳🌲 trees along this section.

 You’ll cross le Pont de Bellecombe, with its little torrent (which is quite active during the spring melt!).

 Pont de la Flée & Torrent de Cœur

-After about 45 minutes (248m dénivelé) – the steeper part of the hike is at the start! – you’ll get to the Pont de la Flée (renovated in 2020) and its beautiful Torrent de Cœur, which flows down from the Gouille des Fours, via the Cascade des Fours.
+and further on, a superb spot to view the beautiful Torrent de Cœur, which flows down from the Gouille des Fours, via the Cascade des Fours.
 There is a natural pool of water here, and then this river joins the Torrent des Fours, forming the Gorges de Lévaud, and emptying in the la Sallanche river!
 Across the bridge, there is a sentier leading to Cordon, but you need to head RIGHT, towards le Massif des Aravis (and the Pierre Fendue, Alpage de Cœur, Gouille des Fours, Mayères) . . .